charleschen35353/CV-Algo-Demo/README.md

 Also, a quicker inpainting method is provided.
 One Can click on "Quick Inpainting" under "Inpainting" tab.
 An restored image will be shown soon.

-To change the image one wish to edit, click on "Upload" again and repeat the above steps.
+To change the image one wish to edit, click on "Upload" at the bottom of the main screen again and repeat the above steps.

-To discard change, click on "Reset" button.
+To discard change, click on "Reset" button at the bottom of the main screen.

+To save edited image, click on "Save" button at the bottom of the main screen, and select save destination.

+To switch between processed and unprocessed image, a exclusive pair of buttons "original" and "processed" are provided at the bottom of the main screen.
+Click on each to show respective image on screen.

+# Authors
+Department of Computer Science and Engineering
+The Hong Kong University of Science and Technology CHEN, Charles Liang-yu
+ZENG, Kuang
+WANG, Wenlong